-The Provider agrees to the provisions of 7 AAC 81, Grant Services for Individuals (Appendix A), as well as all other applicable state and federal law; and declares and represents that it meets the eligibility requirements for a Service Provider for this Agreement.
+The Provider agrees to the provisions of 7 AAC 81, Grant Services for Individuals (Appendix A), as well as all other applicable state and federal laws, and declares and represents that it meets the eligibility requirements for a Service Provider for this Agreement.
 With the signed Agreement, the Provider must submit the following documentation:

-- A. Proof of a Federal Tax ID Number: - B. A current State of Alaska Business License; - C. Alaska Native entities entering into a Provider Agreement with DHSS must provide a waiver of immunity from suit for claims arising out of activities of the Provider related to this Agreement using Appendix C; - D. Certificates of Insurance per Section IX (B) of this Provider Agreement; - E. Signed Federal Assurances & Certifications (Appendix D).
+- A. Proof of a federal Tax ID Number; - B. A current State of Alaska business license; - C. Alaska Native entities1 entering into a Provider Agreement with DOH must provide a waiver of immunity from suit for claims arising out of activities of the Provider related to this Agreement using Appendix C; - D. Certificates of Insurance per Section IX (B) of this Provider Agreement; - E. Signed Federal Assurances & Certifications (Appendix D).

-&lt;sup>1 "Alaska Native entity" means an Alaska Native organization that the Secretary of the Interior acknowledges to exist as an Indian tribe through the Federally Recognized Indian Tribe List Act of 1994, 25 U.S.C.
+1 "Alaska Native entity" means an Alaska Native organization that the Secretary of the Interior acknowledges to exist as an Indian tribe through the Federally Recognized Indian Tribe List Act of 1994, 25 U.S.C.
 479a.

-By submission for the signed Agreement, the Provider further agrees that they will comply with the following:
+By submitting the signed Agreement, the Provider further agrees to comply with the following:

-- A. The provisions of Appendix B, Privacy & Security Procedures. - B. Facilities utilized for delivery of services meet current fire code, safety and ADA standards and are located where clients of the program services have reasonable and safe access. - C. During the effective period of this Agreement, the provider agrees to keep current any and all licenses, certifications and credentials required of the provider agency, staff and facility to qualify for providing services to DHSS clients through this Agreement and to keep current the necessary documentation on file with DHSS to demonstrate compliance.
+- A. The provisions of Appendix B, Privacy & Security Procedures. - B. Facilities utilized for delivery of services meet current fire code, safety and Americans with Disabilities Act (ADA) standards, and are located where clients of the program services have reasonable and safe access. - C. During the effective period of this Agreement, the Provider agrees to keep current any and all licenses, certifications and credentials required of the provider agency, staff and facility, in order to qualify for providing services to DOH clients through this Agreement, and to keep current the necessary documentation on file with DOH to demonstrate compliance.